spycyyyy/onelang/README.md

 ## T R Y !
+1. Download file lang.cpp
-Simply type this to the command prompt when you in the same path as source file (lang.cpp)
+2. Simply type this to the command prompt when you in the same path as source file (lang.cpp)
 ```
  g++ lang.cpp -o lang.exe
 ```
-then run by
+3. then run by
 ```
 lang.exe
 ```